 Endometrial hyperplasia is a condition where the lining of the uterus (womb) becomes thicker than normal.
-It is not cancer, but in some cases, it can develop into cancer if left untreated.
+It is not a cancer, but in some cases, it can develop into cancer if left untreated.
 There are two main types:

 - Non-atypical hyperplasia (no cell abnormalities): Lower cancer risk.